Tessie475/gcp-devops-project/Readme.md

 # GCP DevOps Project

 This project establishes a CI/CD pipeline for deploying and updating Google Kubernetes Engine (GKE) clusters on Google Cloud Platform (GCP).
-The pipeline is orchestrated through GitHub actions and Google Cloud Build.
+The pipeline is orchestrated through Google Cloud Build.

 ## Overview